nezha-dt/nezha/README.md

 # NEZHA
-NEZHA is an efficient and domain-independent evolutionary differential fuzzer developed at Columbia University.
+NEZHA is an efficient and domain-independent differential fuzzer developed at Columbia University.
 NEZHA exploits the behavioral asymmetries between multiple test programs to focus on inputs that are more likely to trigger logic bugs.